PlumpMath/wolffiaCo/README.md

-# Experiemental project
+#### Experiemental project

-For now it's only recomended to use this as testing because newer version might easily broke your code.
+For now it's only recommended to test this project because newer version/commit might easily broke your code.

 wolffiaCo
 =========